The

 room.
 I scurried after him (the doorway was

-low -- I had
+low -- I had to

-my hands and knees.
+hands and knees.

 After what seemed like a long time crawling through a maze of low

-corridors, Snidly's gray striped form suddenly turned left into the
+corridors, Snidly's gray striped form suddenly turned left into the wall

-vanished.
+and vanished.
 I scrambled to catch up, and found he'd gone down a

 side tunnel barely higher than his head -- and I couldn't